 How It All Began, One Camper's Look Back At His First Camp

 Here's a look back at my first camp at Dodgertown in Vero Beach.
-Although the location has moved west, this experience is what I try to bring to each new camp.
+Although this was a new experience in 1999, after 15 camps, the experience is still unique and exciting.
+We strive to bring this experience to each new camp.